A GUIDE FOR BUSINESS AND PARENTS AND SMALL ENTITY COMPLIANCE GUIDE

-The information you collect from the child’s device used to send push notifications is online contact information – it permits you to contact the user outside the confines of your app – and is therefore personal information under the Rule.
+The information you collect from the child’s device used to send push notifications is online contact information – it permits you to contact the user – and is therefore personal information under the Rule.
 To the extent the child has specifically requested push notifications, however, you may be able to rely on the “multiple-contact” exception to verifiable parental consent, for which you must also collect a parent’s online contact information and provide parents with direct notice of your information practices and an opportunity to opt-out.
-See FAQ H.2.
+See FAQ I.2.
 Importantly, in order to fit within this exception, your push notifications must be reasonably related to the content of your app.
 If you want to combine this online contact information with other personal information collected from the child, you cannot rely on this exception and must provide parents with direct notice and obtain verifiable parental consent prior to sending push notifications to the child.

 10. I have a child-directed website.
-Can I put a plug-in, such as Facebook Like button, on my site without providing notice and obtaining verifiable parental consent?
+Can I put a plug-in, such as a Facebook Like button, on my site without providing notice and obtaining verifiable parental consent?

 In determining whether you must provide notice and obtain verifiable parental consent, you will need to evaluate whether any exceptions apply.
 Section 312.5(c)(8) of the Rule has an exception to its notice and consent requirements where:

 - a third-party operator only collects a persistent identifier and no other personal information;